Categorical Ambidexterity: Introduction

 The purpose of this paper is to unite these phenomena and provide a uniform proof.
 Let $\cK_0 \subset \Spaces$ be a full subcategory of spaces including the point and closed under pullbacks, and let $\cK_0 \subset \cK \subset \Cat$ be any collection of categories containing $\cK_0$.
 We let $\CatK$ denote the category of categories admitting $\cK$-indexed colimits and functors preserving them.

 \begin{theorem}[{\cref{lim-colim}}] Let $\CC_\bullet\colon X \to \CatK$ be a diagram indexed by a space $X \in \cK_0$.
 There is a canonical equivalence

 \end{theorem}

-As an example, taking the large categories version, letting $\cK_0$ be the collection of all (small) spaces and letting $\cK$ be the collection of all (small) categories, we get that limits and colimits indexed by spaces coincide already in the category of cocomplete categories $\CATall$.
+As an example, considering large categories instead of small ones, letting $\cK_0$ be the collection of all small spaces and letting $\cK$ be the collection of all small categories, we get that limits and colimits indexed by spaces coincide already in the category of cocomplete categories $\CATall$.
 This implies the same for the full subcategory $\PrL$ (see \cref{prl}).
 Similarly, taking $\cK = \cK_0 = \Spacesmfin$ to be the collection of $m$-finite spaces recovers the result about $\Catmfin$.

 A specific interesting case of \cref{lim-colim-intro} is when the diagram is constant on a category $\CC \in \CatK$.
 In this case, we get an equivalence

 One may wonder about the functoriality of this equivalence in $X \in \cK_0$.
 Observe that the left-hand side is canonically covariantly functorial in $X$, while the right-hand side is canonically contravariantly functorial by pre-composition.
 Since $\CC$ is assumed to have $\cK$-indexed colimits, the pre-composition functoriality admits a left adjoint functoriality, given by left Kan extension.
 Generalizing a result of Carmeli--Cnossen--Ramzi--Yanovski on the case of $\PrL$ from \cite[\S4.1]{CatChar}, we show that these functorialities are adjoint to one another.